isomerpages/moe-marsilingpri/_distinctive-programmes/Applied Learning Programme.md

 culture of stories to their audience.</p>
 <p><strong>Primary 4 Filmmaking</strong>
 </p>
-<p>Students learn to create their own stories through storyboarding and film
+<p>Students learn to create their own stories through storyboarding and filmmaking.
-making.
 Students acquire visual literacy and understand how an interesting plot and script, visual images and sound can help them to communicate ideas across with greater impact. &nbsp;</p>
 <p></p>
 <div class="isomer-image-wrapper">